john-cardiff/cyborg-cage/Evaluation/README.md

 ### evaluation.py on 10 episodes, with random.seed(1) for reproducibility:

+The full output of the evaluation is in MainAgent_10episodes.txt.

 *30 length episodes*
 1. steps: 30, adversary: B_lineAgent, mean: -7.799999999999994, standard deviation 1.4142135623730951
 2. steps: 30, adversary: RedMeanderAgent, mean: -5.000000000000001, standard deviation 7.554248252914826